nicefirework/woocommerce-qwertycoinpay/README.md

 **License URI**: http://www.gnu.org/licenses/gpl-3.0.html

-TurtleCoin WooCommerce Extension is a WordPress plugin that allows merchants to accept TRTL Shells as payments at WooCommerce-powered online stores.
+Qwertycoin WooCommerce Extension is a WordPress plugin that allows merchants to accept TRTL Shells as payments at WooCommerce-powered online stores.

 ## Description

 Your online store must use the WooCommerce platform (a free WordPress plugin).
-Once you've installed and activated WooCommerce, you may install and activate the TurtleCoin WooCommerce Extension.
+Once you've installed and activated WooCommerce, you may install and activate the Qwertycoin WooCommerce Extension.

 **Benefits**

-* Accept payments directly into your personal TurtleCoin wallet.
+* Accept payments directly into your personal Qwertycoin wallet.
-* Accept payment in TurtleCoin for physical and digital downloadable products.
+* Accept payment in Qwertycoin for physical and digital downloadable products.
-* Add a TurtleCoin payments option to your existing online store with alternative main currency.
+* Add a Qwertycoin payments option to your existing online store with alternative main currency.
-* Automatic conversion to TurtleCoin via realtime exchange rate feed and calculation.
+* Automatic conversion to Qwertycoin via realtime exchange rate feed and calculation.

 ## Dependencies

 - WordPress.
 This can be downloaded from [wordpress.org](https://wordpress.org) or cloning their [github repo](https://github.com/WordPress/WordPress)
 - WooCommerce.
 This can be downloaded from [wordpress.org](https://wordpress.org/plugins/woocommerce/) or cloning their [github repo](https://github.com/woocommerce/woocommerce)
 - A webserver with the latest versions of PHP and MySQL.
 - A running walletd daemon that is accesible by the webserver.
-This can be downloaded from the [turtlecoin repo](https://github.com/turtlecoin/turtlecoin).
-For instructions check out the [turtlecoin-wiki repo](https://github.com/turtlecoin/turtlecoin-wiki/wiki/Getting-Started)
+This can be downloaded from the [qwertycoin repo](https://github.com/qwertycoin-org/qwertycoin).
+For instructions check out the [qwertycoin-wiki repo](https://github.com/qwertycoin-org/qwertycoin-wiki/wiki/Getting-Started)

 ## Installation

 1. Download this repo as a ZIP file and move the content to /wp-content/plugins/ or git clone this repo in /wp-content/plugins
 2. Activate the plugin in the WordPress admin panel.
-3. Configure it with your walletd daemon RCP API.
+3. Configure it with your walletd daemon RPC API.
 4. Profit.

 ## Remove Plugin